raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Independent client devices behind the same NAT gateway will also typically appear to the DNS server to be different source ports on the same client IP address.

-Clients and servers SHOULD silently ignore unrecognized messages (both requests and responses) over the connection.
-This allows for backwards compatibility with future enhancements.

 ## Message Format {#format}